Historic Preservation and Urban Revitalization in the Twenty-First Century

 Historic preservation is largely an urban profession with strong ties to city planning and development.
 Advocates tout preservation as a key driver of urban revitalization, but there remains a dearth of empirical research that addresses this intersection.
 This article reviews the current state of affairs in preservation, practice and scholarship and builds new connections with four leading discourses in urban revitalization: the New American City, place matters, anchor institutions, and legacy cities.
 We call for an expansive research agenda to address preservation’s role in revitalization and to rethink preservation policy in the twenty-first century.

 Ryberg-Webster, Stephanie R. and Kinahan, Kelly, "Historic Preservation and Urban Revitalization in the Twenty-First Century" (2014).
-Urban Publications.
+All Maxine Goodman Levin School of Urban Affairs Publications.
 0 1 2 3 1218.